finiam/old-blog.finiam.com/site/blog/predictable-react-authentication-with-the-context-api.md

 }: {
   children: ReactNode;
 }): JSX.Element {
-  // Keep track of the current user const [user, setUser] = useState<User>();
+  const [user, setUser] = useState<User>();
-  // Keep track of any error
   const [error, setError] = useState<any>();
-  // Should be true if network requests are in progress const [loading, setLoading] = useState<boolean>(false);
+  const [loading, setLoading] = useState<boolean>(false);
-  // To keep track of the current user verification on startup const [loadingInitial, setLoadingInitial] = useState<boolean>(true);
+  const [loadingInitial, setLoadingInitial] = useState<boolean>(true);
-  // We are using `react-router` for this example, but feel free to omit this
+  // We are using `react-router` for this example,
-  // or use the router of your choice. const history = useHistory();
+  // but feel free to omit this or use the
+  // router of your choice.
+  const history = useHistory();

   // Check if there is a currently active session